romen-git2/100-days-of-code/README.md

 * **Day 8 -** Implemented the Strategy Pattern to decouple decision logic, allowing agents to dynamically switch between different problem-solving methods (like "fast keyword search" vs. "complex reasoning") at runtime.
 * **Day 9 -** Built an ETL pipeline (Extract, Transform, Load) to sanitize messy input logs.
 Realized that agents need clean, structured data (like JSON records) to function reliably, reinforcing the "Garbage In, Garbage Out" principle.
 * **Day 10 -** Validated that while LLM outputs vary, the underlying tool logic must be deterministic.
 Unit testing (Pytest) prevents regressions, ensuring that changes to the agent's code don't silently break its ability to parse commands or calculate results.
+* **Day 11 -** Implemented the Factory Pattern to centralize the creation of specialized agents.
+Realized this pattern is crucial for multi-agent swarms, allowing a Manager agent to spawn specific sub-agents (Coder, Researcher) dynamically without knowing the complex construction details, ensuring high decoupling and scalability.

 ---